WalterObrifor/Library-Management-System/README.md

 ## Introduction
 Brain Point Library is a new popular library with five branches across the state.
 Recently the general manager has renovated all branches and restock them with all kinds of books and learning materials.
 Before now, the branch managers had been complaining of poor management decisions based on intuition or being optimistic.
 As a newly employed data analysist, i was asked to update the database for all branches and come up with analysis that would help for business growth and increase revenue.
 My analysis covers the implementation of a database Library Management System using PostgreSQL, which includes performing CRUD (Create, Read, Upload, Delete) operations, performing Exploratory Data Analysis (EDA) and executing advanced SQL queries.
-I was able to help Brain Point branch managers understand the trends of the business with facts but also increase revenue to 50% overtime.
+I was able to help Brain Point branch managers understand the trends of the business with facts and also increase revenue to 50% overtime.

 ## Objectives (Problem Solving)

 1. **Set up the Library Management System Database**:
    Create and populate the database with tables for branches, employees, members, books, issued status, and return status.
 2. **CRUD Operations**:
-   Perform Create, Read, Update, and Delete operations on the data.
+   Update all the new inventories into the database using CRUD operations (Create, Read, Update, and Delete).

+3. Provide a solution that updates the status of a book in the library based on its issuance

 3. **CTAS (Create Table As Select)**:
    Utilize CTAS to create new tables based on query results.
 4. **Advanced SQL Queries**: